openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 The implementation of the resolution of the gaussian non linear calibration problem involves the Cholesky decomposition of the covariance matrices :math:`B` and :math:`R`.
-This allows to transform the sum of two Mahalanobis distances into a single euclidian norm.
+This allows one to transform the sum of two Mahalanobis distances into a single euclidian norm.
 This leads to a classical non linear least squares problem.